-MS, LPC, Parent Specialist
+MS, LPC, Clinical Director

 Tracey has a wide range of experiences working with families.
 She has worked in a variety of settings including the school system, outpatient treatment, in the home, and residential treatment.
 Her ability to work with a variety of professionals in coordinated care makes her work with families valuable, thorough and holistic.
 Tracey has a passion for working with families and sees an integrative approach as the only way to truly impact complete and long-lasting change.
 She has experience across the age span, working with infant to young adult clients.
 Regardless of age, all of her work has included the whole family rather than just an isolated client.